ibond/ProcessArgumentTools/README.md

 # ProcessArgumentTools
-A small tookit for the surprisingly complex issue of managing process arguments.
+A small toolkit for the surprisingly complex issue of managing process arguments.